-Several factors can increase the risk of suffering back pain, including:
+Several factors can increase the risk of back pain, including:

 - lack of physical exercise or overtraining;

-- prolonged stress, since it brings on muscle strain.
+- prolonged stress, as it causes muscle tension.

-- trauma, such as a fall or fracture.
+- a trauma, such as a fall or a fracture.

-Although they can threaten your quality of life, most back pain is mild and can be effectively relieved by a change of environment or the development of new habits or by occasional medication.
+Although they can affect quality of life, most back pain is mild and can be effectively relieved with changes in the environment or habits and occasional medication.

-Nevertheless, you should see a doctor without delay if your back pain:
+However, it is necessary to see a doctor quickly if back pain:

-- is constant or increases, especially at night;
+- is constant or intensifies, especially at night;

-- spreads to your legs or causes swelling, tingling or a weakness in your legs;
+- radiates in the legs or causes numbness, tingling or weakness in the legs;

-- appears at the same time as intestinal or urinary problems (including urinary incontinence);
+- occurred at the same time as intestinal or urinary problems (including urinary incontinence);

-- is connected to unexplained weight loss, to chills or a fever.
+- is associated with unexplained weight loss, chills or fever.

 As in many other situations, with back pain an ounce of prevention is always worth a pound of cure!
 Here are a few tips that can help: